Comcast/ssh-to/README.md

 # ssh-to

-Hey engineers!
+Hey software engineers!
 Do you manage servers?
 Lots of servers?
 Hate copying and pasting IP addresses?
 Need a way to execute a command on each of a group of servers that you manage?

 This script can help with those things.